frame-lang/frame-docs/advanced_frame/runtime.rst

 Notice that rather than
-immediately updating the  **self.__compartment** variable (which references the current state compartment), Frame instead caches off the new compartment and returns.
-This approach *defers* the transition execution for the kernel to handle.
-This approach, though complex, enbles Frame to support long running services that continually transition upon entry to a new state.
-If this approach was not taken (as was the case in previous runtime implementations) then the stack would quickly blow up with repeated transitions that did not fully pop the stack by returning to the caller.
+immediately updating the  **self.__compartment** variable (which references the current state compartment), Frame caches off the new compartment in a **self.__next_compartment** runtime managed variable and returns.
+This code *defers* the actual transition execution so the kernel can handle it rather than the event handler.

+Although complex, this technique is needed to support long running services that continually transition upon entry to a new state.
+If this approach was not used the stack would eventually blow up with transition calls that did not fully pop the stack by returning to the caller.
+This functionality enables Frame support for long running services that continually transition from state to state in their enter event handlers and never return to the calling client.

-When **$S0** returns to the kernel from the **self.__router(e)** call, it then enters a loop testing if there is a **self__next_compartment** to transition to:
+When **$S0** returns to the kernel from the **self.__router(e)** call, the kernel enters a loop that tests for a **self__next_compartment** to transition to:

 .. code-block::
-    :caption: todo
+    :caption: Kernel Transition Loop

     def __kernel(self, e):